The Cloudera Data4Change program has three focus areas:

 In addition to providing software and technical assistance, we provide financial grants for hardware and data storage, as well as staffing support.
 We are also committed to using Cloudera Inc.’s network of partners to access additional in-kind contributions.
 Projects we take on will need to demonstrate that they have—or can obtain—the funding to translate the new data insights into interventions.

-Our first two grant-supported projects differ in nature but illustrate how data
+Our first three grant-supported projects differ in nature but illustrate how data

 can be used in new and different ways for increased social impact.

 AidData’s GeoQuery is a ground-breaking self-service tool that enables nonprofits without significant computational power or deep data science expertise to aggregate satellite, economic, health, conflict, and more subnational data into a single simple-to-use file compatible with Microsoft Excel or other software.
 The grant from the Cloudera Foundation will help improve AidData’s infrastructure to further enhance accessibility, while making more datasets available to more nonprofits.